redve-dev/CommitReminder/README.md

 ```
 !lua require("CommitReminder").Toggle()
 ```
-Run this command again, if you want the plugin to start warning you.<br>
+Run this command again, if you want the plugin to start warning you again.<br>